 Zoe: [33:20] Oh, man.
 I was telling you earlier, it’s so funny because we treat analog as just, “That’s the natural classroom.
-This is how it’s looked for eons.” [laughs] This is going to sound so bad but candy is one I really love because it really does the simple incentive.
-Students just…they fall for it every time.
+This is how it’s looked for eons.” [laughs] This is going to sound so bad, but candy is one I really love because it really does…you know, the simple incentives, students just…they fall for it every time.
 They get really engaged.

 Derek: [33:43] It’s kind of a biotechnology.